 This section presents results from the application of PopGen in the Southern California Association of Governments model region for the year 2003.
 Although the base year for the activity-based microsimulation model is going to eventually be 2008, the current implementation is based on a 2003 base year.
-In addition, extensive comparisons against census data (to validate PopGen and CEMSELTS) have been done for 2003; hence, this paper presents results pertaining to that year.
+In addition, extensive comparisons against census data (to validate PopGen and CEMSELTS) have been done for 2003; hence, this chapter presents results pertaining to that year.

 For the 2003 simulation year, PopGen was implemented as follows.
-Marginal distributions on control variables were furnished by the Southern California Association of Governments (SCAG) at the level of the traffic analysis zone (TAZ) for a total of 4109 zones.
+Marginal distributions on control variables were furnished by the Southern California Association of Governments

+(SCAG) at the level of the traffic analysis zone (TAZ) for a total of 4109 zones.
 Of these zones, 4,035 had at least one household which needed to be synthesized.
 Population synthesis was performed for this set of zones.
-Sample seed joint distributions are obtained from the Public Use Microdata Sample (PUMS) of the US Census for the year 2000.
+While marginal distributions are obtained at the zonal level, sample joint distributions are obtained from the Public Use Microdata Sample (PUMS) of the US Census for the year 2000.
 The PUMS is a five percent sample for the entire State of California; although the subsample corresponding to the Southern California region could have been extracted, the entire state PUMS data was used to have a richer sample from which to draw households and upon which to derive initial joint seed distributions.
-Results from runs that utilized the PUMS data for the entire state were found to be superior to those from runs that utilized only a subset of the state's PUMS data.
+As the simulation year of 2003 is rather close to the PUMS year of 2000, this sample was considered satisfactory in terms of its representation of California's population in the year 2003.
+Note that subsequent simulations in which 2008 is treated as the base year is using more recent American Community Survey PUMS data so that there is a reasonable temporal correspondence between the sample file and the simulation year.
+Regardless of the year of simulation, SCAG is providing all marginal distribution information for control variables of interest at the level of the zone.